Organizing Your Board with a Calendar

 • Plan an annual audit (if needed)

-• Elections for members and officers
+• Board member recruitment, elections for members and officers

 • Strategic planning review